Inflectra/spira-documentation/docs/SpiraApps/SpiraAppTutorial.md

 ```

 ## Installing Your SpiraApp
-In order to install your SpiraApp, you must be a System Administrator.
+In order to install your SpiraApp, you must be a Spira System Administrator.
 First, turn on developer mode in General Settings under the System heading in the System: Admin Home.
 Then go to the SpiraApps page in System: Admin Home and upload the .spiraapp package file at the bottom.
 Its name should have appeared in the list of SpiraApps above the upload area, now click the red X button on its row to enable it for your system.

 ## Testing Your SpiraApp
 Now that you have installed your SpiraApp, go to the product you want to test it in and go to General Settings > SpiraApps.
 Enable it there and then navigate to Requirements.
 When you click on a requirement, immediately on loading the page you should see a popup message with the name and description of the requirement.
 It should look something like this: